 Post-traumatic stress disorder (PTSD) can occur after you experience a shocking, dangerous, or scary situation.
-At Sulcata Psychiatry in Houston, Texas, Stoni Johnston, APRN, MSN, PMHNP-BC, works closely with adults, adolescents, and children with PTSD to help them find the love, happiness, and healing they deserve.
-Regardless of whether you experienced emotional trauma, repeated traumatic events, or a single event, your feelings are valid, and Ms. Johnston is here to help you heal.
+At Sulcata Psychiatry in Houston, Texas, our providers work closely with adults, adolescents, and children with PTSD to help them find the love, happiness, and healing they deserve.
+Regardless of whether you experienced emotional trauma, repeated traumatic events, or a single event, your feelings are valid.
+Sulcata Psychiatry is here to help you heal.
 If you or a loved one has PTSD, call the office today or request an appointment online.
-Telemedicine visits are available.

 Experiencing trauma rewires your brain to be hyper-vigilant and alert, a natural process that helps you survive life-threatening situations.
 Post-traumatic stress disorder (PTSD) occurs when your brain continues to act this way long after the danger has passed.

 People with PTSD may re-live the scary experience, get panic attacks, or suddenly feel the urge to escape.
 They may also withdraw from loved ones and become isolated or stuck in unhealthy relationships or behavioral patterns.
 Some people turn to alcohol or drugs to numb their emotional pain.

 If you can relate, know that help is available at Sulcata Psychiatry.
 Our providers take the time to connect personally to help you heal from trauma.

 What are the signs and symptoms of PTSD?

 PTSD symptoms vary in type and severity but generally fall into four categories:

 Intrusive thoughts can include flashbacks, nightmares, or repeated, involuntary memories of the traumatic event.

 These symptoms include avoiding people, places, and things that remind you of the traumatic event, as well as avoiding thinking about the event.